rfratto/awaybot/README.md

 You can run Away Bot manually with the following command:
 `$ token=BOT_API_TOKEN node src/index.js`

+A docker image is also provided at `rfratto/awaybot`.

 Alternatively, you can use the Dockerfile provided:
 ```
 $ docker build -t awaybot .